MurzaevMisha/ak_amopy/README.md

 ## This is the model that defines the emotion on the face.

-You can read about the libraries we used here:
+You can see about the libraries that we used here:

     https://github.com/MurzaevMisha/ak_emopy/blob/main/requirements.txt